 When doing inspections, make sure that cleaners know not just when something has gone wrong but also when things are done right.

 It’s important to recognize the small things that easily go unnoticed.
-Asking great questions, reporting problems proactively, and consistently showing up for shifts on time are all great examples of behaviour that should be recognized.
+Asking great questions, reporting problems proactively, and consistently showing up for shifts on time are all great examples of behavior that should be recognized.

 Going one step further, many companies have successfully implemented an employee recognition program.
 This allows the praise and encouragement to be heard and seen by others in your company.

 For some teams, employee recognition programs involve recording both positive and negative interactions with the cleaners and managers to help build a cleaner scorecard.
 This scorecard can then be used to see who is doing well and who needs additional training or supervision.

 When staff do leave, an exit interview is a great tool to learn more about what is at the root cause of the turnover.

 In some cases, cleaners leave for positive reasons.
 But when they are leaving because they are not happy, leaving these issues unaddressed will ultimately lead to a deeper more serious problem for your team.